 A Not So Typical Afternoon

 Around half-past one in the afternoon, my mother pulled me into the house.
-She lifted me up slowly with all her strength; yes, I am heavy.
-She made me sit at the nearest chair.
-She rushed to the kitchen, and when she returned after a couple of minutes, her hand had a glass of chilled water - much required for a hot and humid outdoor.
+She lifted me up slowly with all her strength—yes, I was heavy.
+She made me sit in the nearest chair.
+Then she rushed to the kitchen and returned with a glass of chilled water—much required for a hot and humid outdoor.

 "How did all this happen?
-There are bruises on your legs, knees, arm, and even shoulder!
+There are bruises on your legs, knees, arms, and shoulders!
 Did you get into a fight with someone?
 I don't think you would do something like that.
-Just tell me, tell me what happened!" she was confused, shocked, and above all worried.
+Just tell me what happened!"
+She was confused, shocked, and, above all, worried.

 "There was a blast?
 A blast in the petrol pump near Governor House?
 (A brief pause) That looks intense!
 Thank God you didn't suffer anything serious.
 Let me bring some bandages.
 I will tie those spots; you will take rest and be up and running in no time."